TIPS FOR CLASSIC OWNERSHIP

 On TRI -BSA I use the Taiwan plates and dress my pressed steel plates.
 You can get a 2 finger clutch with no slip or use of heavy springs by maximising the steel plate surface area.
 Use a thick glass plate or similar dead flat surface and some 400wet/dry paper to achieve this.
 Try to get 80% or more flat surface.
 You will be surprised how little you have now.
 More surface area means more grip and less pressure is required.
 Surface the pressure plate as well.
 Set the pressure plate runout (wobble) to as fine as possible and use standard springs.
 Never take the pressure nuts below the end, ie. don't expose the stud threads.

-THE DARK SIDE for many.
-Never fear, this won't make you an expert (X is an unknown quantity - Spurt is a drip under pressure) so be careful who you call an expert.
-In the classic bike field there are plenty.
+THE DARK SIDE for many, electrics.
+Never fear, this won't make you an expert, remember (X is an unknown quantity - Spurt is a drip under pressure) so be carefull you may not wish to be called an expert.
+There are plenty.
 Nevertheless, read on if you would like to have a bit more understanding of your machine.
 If you have a better than factory perfectly restored classic and don't ride it then you won't need this info.

 Don't knock Lucas too much: sure there were problems with some of their products but we are talking about stuff made many moons ago.
 When it was new it wasn't too bad.
 Obviously what is available today is streets ahead so no comparison should be made.
 Over the years I've found a lot of Lucas problems were actually attributed to owners whose knuckles dragged on the ground.
-Self imposed electrical carnage, such as leaving bare wires to short; taping up twisted and unsoldered joints; putting foil in the fuse or no fuse.
+Self imposed electrical carnage, such as leaving bare wires to short, taping up twisted and unsoldered joints, putting foil in the fuse or no fuse.
 Fuses blow for a reason, not usually through age.
-Things would be easier if a small 3 or 4 panel fuse box were installed but they weren't so either add one next time or deal with a single inline type that most makers deem fit.
+Things would be easier if a small 3 or 4 panel fuse box were installed but they weren't on Brit bikes so either add one next time or deal with a single inline type that most makers deem fit.
 If the fuse is blowing without even turning on the key switch then look at the old zener diode or wafer rectifier, try removing the connections from one device at a time, (the horn feed is usually the only other thing directly connected to the battery before the key switch), pull the wires off it and try a new fuse.
-If it is still blowing with these 3 things disconnected look at the main harness for signs of heat ie wires melted together.
-By the way if the bike has no power or lights etc, or stops suddenly then it may be the ammeter, especially some Asian repops, they can go open circuit, no electron flow, you know.
-Remove the headlight and bridge the terminals on the meter or put all the connections together.
+The old silicon wafer type rectifier often shorts out from twisting the diodes when tightening the central bolt.
+Check the knuckles for scrapes.
+The Zener shorts mainly because most are in the weather and build up rusty crud between the central pole and the casing, causing a short.
+It may clean up and be ok?
+If it is still blowing with these 3 things disconnected look at the main harness for signs of heat, ie wires melted together.
+By the way if the bike has no power or lights etc, or stops suddenly, then it may be the ammeter, especially some Asian repops, they can go open circuit, no electron flow, you know.
+Open the headlight and bridge the terminals on the meter or put all the connections together.
 It will get you home.
-If the fuse blows with the key on, check the lights.
-If they are off when it blows, check the feeds at places like brake switches, coils and in the headlight shell for shorts.
-If the fuse blows when using the brake then check under the rear mudguard where you may may find frayed shorting wires.
-This may be due to the rear tyre rubbing because of too big a tyre or too short a shock, or too lard an ass, in which case use a longer shock.
-If the fuse blows when the lights go on, then again check the tail loom under the rear mudguard, or the hi/lo handlebar switch.
+Ok, so if the fuse blows when turning the key on, check the lights.
+Are they are off when it blows then check the feeds at places like brake switches, coils and in the headlight shell for poor insulation and shorting.
+If the fuse blows when using the brake then check under the rear mudguard where you may find frayed and shorting wires.
+This may be due to the rear tyre rubbing because of too big a tyre or too short a shock, or too lard an ass, in which case use a longer shock or a smaller tyre or lose a few lbs.
+If the fuse blows when the lights go on, again check the tail loom under the rear mudguard, or the hi/lo handlebar switch, some aftermarket switches are real rubbish..
 That can be a problem.
-If not, then into the headlight, check the wiring and plug socket on the semi sealed beam: they can be a pain.
+If not, then into the headlight, check the wiring and plug socket on the semi sealed beam: they can be a pain, sometimes shorting if insulation is poor but usually just lousy contacts ,so no flow.
 Separate the front loom from the tail loom under the seat when testing.
-It’s a process of elimination.
+It’s a process of elimination, good hunting..

 If you are rewiring your machine and not using a replacement loom, you will need at least a 3mm (10 amp) wire.
 Remember at 12 volts, a headlight of 60 watts will use 5 amps.
-The main loom wires from the headlight shell (ammeter) to the battery area need to be the biggest.
-This includes the ground wire which needs to be all the way from the battery onto the frame then to the headlight.
+The 2 main loom wires from the headlight shell (ammeter) to the battery area need to be the biggest.
+This includes the ground wire which needs to be all the way from the battery onto the frame then to the headlight shell.
 Don't rely on the steering head bearings for a ground.
-Make off the terminals with a decent crimping tool and seal them with heat shrink: that will keep moisture out of the joint and help to stop fracturing.
+Make off the terminals with a decent crimping tool and seal them with heat shrink that will keep moisture out of the joint and help to stop fracturing.
 Soldering the joint is good too but even though I've done both, I don't have a preference.
 Always leave a bit more than you need.
 A tight fit at the device will mean a broken wire sooner or later.
 Don't join wires in the loom under the taped wires and especially don't change colours under the tape or heat shrink.
-Use as many colours as you can afford, not just one.
+Use as many colours as you can afford, not just one unless permanently marked each end.

 You may wish to go to an electronic ignition.
-These devices have become very reliable in the last 15 yrs and there at least 4 makers of units for Twins.
+These devices have become very reliable in the last 15- 20 yrs and there at least 4 makers of units for Twins.
 Triples and Singles.
-Remember the original analogue types do use more current and are voltage sensitive.
-Upgrade or at least know your charging system’s good before going electronic ignition.
-If you develop a backfire after riding a while with the headlight on, turn the light off and if the bike starts to run better then the charge output is low and you probably need a rotor.
-Analogues will use up to 4 amps or 48 or so watts.
-If you have an original 120 watt system (at around 4000rpm) you can see where with the head light on, using 60 watts+, how it will overcome the output of a weak original system around town at lower rpms.
-The digital units may be better as they are low wattage users, although they are quite a bit more expensive.
-With a strong charge, analogue is fine.
+Remember the original analogue basic types do use more current and are voltage sensitive, ie poor starting with low battery.
+With no ammeter therefore no real idea of your charging system, if you develop a backfire after riding a while with the headlight on, turn the light off and if the bike starts to run better then the charge output is low and you probably need a rotor at a minimum.
+The stator usually works or it doesn’t.
+Analogues plus the coils will use up to 4 amps or 48 or so watts.
+If you have an original 120 watt system max output (at around 4000+rpm) you can see where with the head light on, using 60 watts+ with an incandescent bulb, how it will overcome the output of a weak original system around town at lower rpms.
+Go to LED lamps you may get away with it.
+The digital ignition units may be better as they are low wattage users, and not so voltage sensitive, although they are quite a bit more expensive.
+With a stronger charge, analogue is fine.
+The size of the battery is generally irrelevant if the charge is good but not too good.
+I run 4amp/hr batteries in many specials with no ill affects and have built many, many customs with the same and never had a problem that I have heard about.
+I do so and do recommend using the headlight on longish highway speeds where the engine is doing 3500-4000rpm.
+Big batteries were appropriate when charging systems were weak and if electric start is fitted.

 Carbs are another source of pain.
 Typically the classic era Brits use Monobloc, concentric, and Mk 2, with the change to concentric happening in 1968, and the change to Mk 2 in 1979.
 Monoblocs were the next evolutionary step from separate bowls with the bowl cast in one with the carb, hence mono-block.
 The concentric has the bowl moved under or concentrically placed below the carb.
 Both are available as new manufacture.
 They can also both be resleeved: that is when the worn body is bored to accept a new slide that has had a sleeve of either steel or brass pressed on to it.
 This results in a tighter fit in the bore and longer life.
 The original design was a no-no. Similar materials don't wear well against each other and only a few do - definitely not the pot metal used in Amal carbs.
 It has a tendency to gall and stick.
 Later MK 2 Amals had teflon coating on the slides and lasted a lot longer.
 The concentrics come as 926 series with 26-27mm bores.
 The 930 series have 28-30-32 mm choices and 936 series have 34-36-38 mm choices.
 Mk 2 have 30-32-34mm choices in a series and 36-38-40 mm choices in the bigger 10 series.